rml-lee/E-commerce-Sales-Analysis/Findings-Analysis.md

 **Findings:**

-- **Arizona, California, Colorado, Florida, Illinois, Massachusetts, North Carolina, Ohio, Oregon, Pennsylvania, Tennessee, Texas, and Maryland** all have locations that aren’t generating a profit.
+- **Arizona, Colorado, Florida, Illinois, North Carolina, Ohio, Oregon, Pennsylvania, Tennessee, and Texas** all have locations that aren’t generating a profit.
 This tends to be the case consistently year over year.

 **Recommendations:**

 - Examine the shipping and logistics costs to these cities.
 The longer the distance from the fulfillment centers, the more expensive the delivery becomes, affecting margin.

-- Customers in these cities may be consistently placing small, low-value orders.
-Look into Average Order Value of these cities.
+- Investigate the effect discounts are having in these states.
+We are probably running promotions that are too aggressive for the underlying economics of those states.

 ---